kentaguilar/FB-Connect/README.md

 # Login via Facebook

-**Easy to use facebook site authentication using PHP and Graph SDK**
+**Easy to use facebook site authentication using PHP and Graph SDK.
+Saving of FB data to DB is also included.**

 ## Setting up the back-end